pinecone-io/canopy/README.md

 resin new
 ```

 And follow the CLI instructions.
 The index that will be created will have a prefix `resin--<INDEX_NAME>`.
+This will have to be done only once per index.

-> Note, this will have to be done only once per index.
+> To learn more about Pinecone Indexes and how to manage them, please refer to the following guide: [Understanding indexes](https://docs.pinecone.io/docs/indexes)

 ![](https://github.com/pinecone-io/context-engine/blob/change-readme-cli-names/.readme-content/resin-new.gif)